-GnuCash, each file contains a book.
+GnuCash, each file

 The difference between the purchase and selling prices of an investment at the time the investment is sold.
 Also known as Realized Gain/Loss.
 Before an investment is sold, the difference in value is referred to as Unrealized Gain/Loss.

 A listing of all the accounts available in the data file.
 The chart of accounts consists of balance sheet accounts (assets, liabilities, stockholders' equity) and income statement accounts (revenues, expenses, gains, losses).

 The fee paid to a broker to buy or sell securities.